 What is the essential measurement in choosing a surfboard fin?

-The sweep, also known as the rake of the fin, is the measurement of “how far does the front edge of the fin arcs backward”.
+The sweep, also known as the rake of the fin, is the measurement of “how far the front edge of the fin arcs backward”.
 To measure a fin’s rake, a surfer can imagine a line that continues and extends from the back up to the tip of the fin.
-It determines the relation of fin curves to its base.
+It determines the relation of fin curves to their base.
 Fins with small rakes can propel the board easier.
 It also helps a surfer to have a more stable and predictable turn in the water.
-On the other hand, big rakes can allow the surfer to turn his board tighter and more playful.
+On the other hand, big rakes can allow the surfer to turn his board tighter and more playfully.
 However, bigger rakes do not offer more stability compared to small rakes.

 A fin’s toe is the angle of the box from its center stringer.
-Side fins that are closer to the stringer are called toe-in.
+Side fins that are closer to the stringer are called toe-ins.
 Toe-in can allow the water to pressure the outer part of the fins.
 This way, the board becomes more responsive to the surfer.

 The base is the length of this fin.
 It measures the widest point of the entire body and locks with the board once installed.
 Fins with more extended bases can allow the water and the surfer to move faster.
 Therefore, if the surfer wants to do a sharper turn, he must go for fins with a shorter base.

 The foil is the measurement of the fin from front to back.
 It generates the lifting part under the board.
 The thinnest part of the foil is at the tip while the thicker part is near the base.
 The Foil’s responsibility is to alter the flow of water and bring it over the fin’s surface.
-It has a significant impact on a rider’s performance and to the surfboard, as well.
+It has a significant impact on a rider’s performance and on the surfboard, as well.
 The middle fins, also known as 50/50, bring out even distribution and stability.
 The flat and inside fins boost a surfer’s balance, speed, control, and playfulness.
 The concave design of an inside fin allows the surfer to generate more speed and fluidity for the entire performance.

 The flex of a fin provides a more playful and smoother feeling during the performance.
 It can boost a surfer’s speed in the hollow waves.
 Nowadays, fins are both soft and stiff.
 These features give the rider a stable, predictable, flexible, and robust platform.
 Moreover, the flex also helps the rider to create sharper turns.
 The stiffness of the flex is ideal for beginners since it can give them the stability they need in training.